Oops! Color Treatment Gone Wrong: How to Fix Orange Hair

 Your hair isn't one solid color.
 In fact, there are many colors that combine to form the color you actually see when you look in the mirror.
 If your hair is dark, there is an abundance of red pigment that is hidden underneath, giving depth to your brown or black hair.
 When you lighten it with dye or bleach, you reveal this base tone.

 Hair turns orange for one key reason: because it wasn't lightened enough to reach blonde.
 In order to dye hair blonde, you need to reach the yellow stage, where the majority of red pigment has already been bleached out.
-This yellow result is toned with a violet based color to neutralize the yellow tone and dye your hair a natural shade of blonde.
+This yellow result is toned with a violet-based color to neutralize the yellow tone and dye your hair a natural shade of blonde.

 If you haven't reached the yellow stage, you can't dye hair blonde because it simply isn't light enough in most cases.
 You can tone out the base tones, but your hair won't tone to blonde.
-Orange hair can be toned to light brown however.
+Orange hair can be toned to light brown, however.

 People who are intimidated by the use of bleach or have fairly dark hair and remove the bleach too soon end up with orange hair.
 When they try to tone it with a blonde dye, the dye won't cover it.

-- Tone the orange out
+- Tone the orange out.

-- Return to a darker color
+- Return to a darker color.

 You can tone orange hair, just like you can tone blonde hair.
-The only real difference is that orange needs to be toned with a blue based dye instead of purple, and the toner needs to be stronger than a blonde toner in order to cover the darker orange hair.
+The only real difference is that orange needs to be toned with a blue-based dye instead of purple-based dye, and the toner needs to be stronger than a blonde toner in order to cover the darker orange hair.

 Once the dye is in, leave it until the orange is effectively neutralized and your hair reaches a natural shade.
 You can leave the dye to process for the full development time if you want an ashier color, but it's perfectly fine to wash it out at any point during development after you reach a shade of brown you like.